hyperstack-org/hyperstack/DOCS.md

 end
 ```

-This approach allows you to build complicated, yet fully testable workflows in your application.
+This approach allows you to build readable and testable workflows in your application.

 ### Running Operations

 To run an Operation:

 + use the `run` method:

 ```ruby
 MyOperation.run
 ```

 + passing params:

 ```ruby
 MyOperation.run(params)
 ```

 + the `then` and `fail` methods, which will dispatch the operation and attach a promise handler:

 ```ruby
 MyOperation.run(params)
 .then { do_the_next_thing }